Qihoo360/huststore/hustdb/doc/doc/en/api/ha/sismember.md

 *  **key** (Required)
 This parameter must be put in `http body`.

-This Interface is a proxy interface for `/hustdb/sismember`.
+This interface is a proxy interface for `/hustdb/sismember`.
 See more details in [here](../hustdb/hustdb/sismember.md).

 **Sample:**